 We are not truly hard-core, in terms of "life as a beer commercial" images of people hurtling themselves madly through the wilderness.
 We try to set up a variety of trips for different levels of participation, from beginner day trips to multi-day advanced backpacks and ski trips.
 That gives our members their choice of involvement and activity.
 Trip leaders usually encourage frequent rest stops and snack breaks.
 (Some can be bribed with M&Ms, jelly beans, potato chips, beer, etc. Others are known to take time out to burst into song.)

 In what ways is the GMMC different from the Alpine Club of Canada?

-Our club was formed as an alternative to the ACC.
 We are not part of a national organization, and we do not hire professional guides for our mountaineering camps.
 We have lower membership fees and a larger trip schedule.
 We tend to be more socially oriented.

 Where can I learn to rock climb/ski/navigate/backpack?

 The club offers a number of courses and workshops, based on interest levels within the club.
 We also recommend other providers where they can offer an appropriate course at a reasonable fee, and when we may not have enough club members to fill a course.
 Contact the Safety Chair for more information.

 Where can I find out more about climbing?

 The climbers informally gather for indoor climbing at Vertically Inclined Rock Gym (8523 Argyll Rd) most Tuesday nights around 6 pm.
 If you would like to try it out, come join us, and if you are new please email firstname.lastname@example.org so we know who to look for!